DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The legacy actions should be removed once ``MODIFY_FIELD`` alternative is implemented in drivers.

-* cryptodev: The Intel IPsec Multi-Buffer version will be bumped to a minimum version of v1.4.
-  This will effect the KASUMI, SNOW3G, ZUC, AESNI GCM, AESNI MB and CHACHAPOLY SW PMDs.

 * pipeline: The pipeline library legacy API (functions rte_pipeline_*) will be deprecated and subsequently removed in DPDK 24.11 release.
   Before this, the new pipeline library API (functions rte_swx_pipeline_*)